secretGeek/csvz/README.md

 (Note that each fragment has a fragment identifier written at the beginning of the fragment.
 For example this is `csvz-0` and the next fragment is `csvz-meta-tables`.
 Fragments are optional, but it is good to know which fragments you do or do not comply with.)

 The `csv` files themselves should be parseable with most csv reading software.
-They may comply with [`RFC 4180`](https://github.com/secretGeek/AwesomeCSV#standards).

-(Anywhere that this spec refers to "a csv file" it means a file that complies with `RFC 4180` (todo: find a variant of 4180 that gives a sensible definition with options for text encoding, for delimiters, qualifiers, escaping.).)
+(Anywhere that this spec refers to "a csv file" it means a file that complies with [`RFC 4180`](http://www.faqs.org/rfcs/rfc4180.html) or a compatible [dialect](https://www.w3.org/TR/2015/REC-tabular-metadata-20151217/#dialect-descriptions) as described by the [CSV on the Web Working Group](http://www.w3.org/2013/csvw/), unless a stricter definition is explicitly given.)

 (Anywhere that `the csvz specification` refers to "this spec" it means `the csvz specification`.)